dx-ted-emea/azure-tessel/labs/notification-hub/README.md

 * Create a mobile App to receive notifications
 * Send notifications from your Tessel

-In part 2 of this lab
-In part 3 you will create the node.js code that will run on the Tessel device to send push notifications.
-In part 4 of this lab you will run the code and recive the notifications on your mobile phone.

-Please note in some cases reciving push notification is not avilable with running emulators and you will need to run your mobile app on a real mobile device.
+_Please note in some cases receiving push notification is not possible with running emulators so you will need to run your mobile app on a real mobile device._

 The source code for this lab contains two folders:
 * Tessel - the node.js code to run on the Tessel device.